AdaCore/gnatstudio/docs/users_guide/compilation.rst

 a new background compilation has finished or a non-background compilation is launched.

-GPS launches background compilations for all targets that have a :guilabel:`Launch mode` set to :guilabel:`In background` after you have made modifications in a source editor.
+GNAT Studio launches background compilations for all targets that have a :guilabel:`Launch mode` set to :guilabel:`In background` after you have made modifications in a source editor.
 Background compilation is mostly useful for targets such as :samp:`Compile File` or :samp:`Check Syntax`.
 For targets that operate on Mains, the last main used in a non-background is considered, defaulting to the first main defined in the project hierarchy.

-Background compilations are not launched while GPS is already listing results from non-background compilations (i.e. as long as there are entries in the :guilabel:`Locations` view showing entries in the :guilabel:`Builder results` category).
+Background compilations are not launched while GNAT Studio is already listing results from non-background compilations (i.e. as long as there are entries in the :guilabel:`Locations` view showing entries in the :guilabel:`Builder results` category).